clairedavid/ml_in_hep/_sources/week2/NN1_activationF.md

 __Cons__
 * Unlike the hyperbolic tangent, it is not zero-centered
 * The range is infinite for positive input value (not bounded)
-* ReLU is not differentiable at zero (but this can be solved by choosing arbitrarily a value for the derivative of either 0 or 1 for $z=$ )
+* ReLU is not differentiable at zero (but this can be solved by choosing arbitrarily a value for the derivative of either 0 or 1 for $z=0$ )
 * The "Dying ReLU problem"

 What is the Dying ReLU problem?
 When we look at the derivative, we see the gradient on the negative side is zero.
 During the backpropagation algorithm, the weights and biases are not updated and the neuron becomes stuck in an inactive state.
 We refer to it as 'dead neuron.'
 If a large number of nodes are stuck in dead states, the model capacity to fit the data is decreased.